©1978

 social disasters believed themselves doing the right

 thing.
 They were inspired by a misdirected faith.
-Very few people except the frankly insane, do

 their wrong purposely.
 Instead such people have been